softee/blog/_posts/2018-04-05-solve-python-rounding-problem.markdown

 categories: python
 ---
 -   python version:2.7.9
--   problem:when use rounding, the results is not inaccurate, for example：
+-   problem decription: when use rounding, the results is not inaccurate, for example：

         >>> round(2.655,2)
         2.65